 A very popular choice for image generation, the RTX 3090 (24GB), costs roughly $0.43/hr (Secure) or $0.22/hr (Community).
 On the high end, an NVIDIA A100 80GB (suitable for large LLMs or SDXL) is about $1.64/hr (Secure) or $1.19/hr (Community).

-Secure vs Community Cloud
+Secure vs. Community Cloud

-On-Demand vs Spot
+On-Demand vs. Spot

 I recommend on-demand for most users unless your budget is really small.
+This ensures uninterrupted work.

 Storage and Data Costs

 As mentioned, network traffic is free (no surprise bandwidth bills).
+This is a significant advantage when dealing with large models and datasets.

 Persistent storage volumes cost $0.05 per GB per month.
-Example, 100GB volume would be $5/mo.
+For example, a 100GB volume would be $5/month.

-The storage cost while your pod is stopped is basically the only cost you incur when a pod is not running – so if you spin up a pod, then shut it down (but keep a volume attached for next time), you only pay pennies for the stored data until you need the GPU again.
+The storage cost while your pod is stopped is basically the only cost you incur when a pod is not running.
+So, if you spin up a pod, then shut it down but keep a volume attached for next time, you only pay pennies for the stored data until you need the GPU again.

 But remember to shut off your pod when done to avoid continuing charges (a common gotcha with any cloud service).

 In summary, RunPod is cost-effective for short-term AI tasks.
-You can spend just a few dollars to get several hours of access to a high-end GPU, do your Stable Diffusion image generations or model fine-tuning, and then shut it down.
+You can spend just a few dollars to get several hours of access to a high-end GPU, complete your Stable Diffusion image generations or model fine-tuning, and then shut it down.

 Performance